How We Hear @ Rough Draft Theater Festival

 Juxtaposing Different Races & Genders on Historical Figures

-Nixon went on to advocate for more federal money to help integrate schools, that Negroes had a right not just to buy in stores, but also to have a coke at the snack shops there, and that the workers had a right to strike.
-He also accused Kennedy of tailoring his message to northern and southern states, which Nixon said he did not do that himself.
+Nixon went on to advocate for more federal money to help integrate schools, that Negroes had a right not just to buy in stores, but also to have a coke at the counters in snack shops there, and that the workers had a right to strike.
+Nixon also accused Kennedy of tailoring his message to northern and southern states, which Nixon said he did not do that himself.
 He said that the United States shouldn’t let Russia succeed in dividing America based on race.

 The Trump Clinton TV & Twitter Debate of 2016